DiddiLeija/diddiparser2/docs/index.rst

 Welcome!
 This documentation explains the functions of the DiddiScript parser, and the language itself.

-If you are new here, you can start by readin the :ref:`quickstart-tutorial`.
+If you are new here, you can start by reading the :ref:`quickstart-tutorial`.

 Table of Contents
 -----------------